MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/authentication-flow-in-universal-action-for-adaptive-cards.md

 ---
 title: Add Third Party Authentication
-description: Learn how to add third party authentication to your Adaptive Cards Universal Actions and the different scenarios, and about authentication flow.
+description: Learn how to add third party authentication to your Adaptive Cards Universal Actions, their scenarios, and about authentication flow.
 author: v-sdhakshina
 ms.topic: conceptual
 ms.localizationpriority: medium